WinVector/Examples/LogisticOmit/margin_recovery.md

 ## Conclusion

-By pooling their observations the two researchers can recover a very good estimate of a joint analysis that neither of them performed.
+By pooling their observations the two researchers can recover a good estimate of a joint analysis that neither of them performed.
 The strategy we used is: try to estimate plausible pre-images of the data that formed the observations that they saw, and then analyze that.
 This in fact gives us a method to invert the bias introduced by the omitted